Prison Greyhounds Volunteer Application

 Volunteers are our most important asset.
 Without your help we will not fulfill our mission.
 Thank you for choosing to volunteer with Prison Greyhounds.
 We operate as a TEAM.
 Teams accomplish more.
 We value your time, your resources, talents, expertise and friendship.

-Adoption Representatives – This team is entrusted with the responsibility of approving adoption applications.
-Adoption Representatives DO NOT have to be greyhound or lurcher savvy.
-After we receive an Adoption Application, there is a phone call to the potential adopter.
-(This is usually made by Adoption Coordinator Jan Hulett).
-If the application and conversation look promising, an Adoption Representative is then asked to visit the applicant’s house/yard (inside and outside).
-Usually the Rep brings their own greyhound/lurcher along, but not always.
+Adoption Team – This team is entrusted with the responsibility of approving adoption applications.
+Adoption Team Volunteers DO NOT necessarily have to be greyhound or lurcher savvy.
+When an application looks promising and is beginning the approval process, the Adoption Director looks for a volunteer who can do the Home Visit.
+The Adoption Team Volunteer reaches out to the applicant, and schedules a time to visit the applicant’s house / yard (inside and out).
+Usually the Home Visit Volunteer brings their own greyhound / lurcher, but not always.
+Sometimes they may bring an available foster dog.
 We provide scripted questions to guide the Home Visit.
-The goal is for the application to be processed within 2 weeks, or hopefully less.
-Experienced Adoption Reps are authorized to approve an application on site.
-However, if the Rep feels the application should be denied, or delayed, they will send their report to the board (thru the Adoption Coordinator.)
-Only the board can officially refuse an application, and the board will be the ones to notify the applicant.
-(The board makes the final decision, so that you don’t ever have to feel like you are the one bearing the weight of responsibility.)
-We are NOT asking you to match them with a specific hound; we leave that to someone who knows the adoptable hounds better.
-You are just to approve (or not) the home and people for adoption.
+The goal is for the home visit to be scheduled within 2 weeks (or less) of the day it is submitted.
+Experienced volunteers are authorized to approve an application at the end of their Home Visit.
+However, if a volunteer feels the application should be denied or delayed, or if they are not totally confident in their opinion yet, they should simply let the applicant know that someone from the board will get back with them on the approval process.
+(The applicant does not know that you can approve them on the spot.)
+Send your report to the Adoption Director or President.
+Only the board can officially refuse an application, and the board will be the one to notify the applicant.
+(The board makes the final decision so you never have to feel like you are bearing the weight of the denial.)
+We are also NOT asking you to match the applicant with a specific hound; we leave that to someone who knows the profile of the adoptable hounds.
+You are just asked to approve (or not) the home and people for adoption.

-Meet & Greet Team – This is a monthly 2-hour commitment.
-Each location has a designated Host, who oversees their small on-site team.
-This team brings their own (adopted) hound to be an ambassador to visitors inquiring about adoption.
-Sometimes foster hounds are able to attend.
-You do not NEED to bring your own hound, but there should be at least one greyhound or lurcher in attendance.
+Events Team, including Meet & Greet Teams – volunteers can serve monthly, or just occasionally.
+This team brings their own (adopted) greyhound to be an ambassador to visitors inquiring about adoption.
+Sometimes foster dogs are able to attend.
+You do not NEED to bring your own hound, as long as there is at least one greyhound or lurcher in attendance.
+Volunteers should be familiar with the website information concerning the adoption process, different types of hounds available, and our requirements.
+You must watch the “Introduction to Lurcher Video” on our website.
+Smiles are required!
+Event volunteers are encouraged to wear Prison Greyhounds attire.
 Hounds must be of appropriate temperament and nicely groomed!
-Donations are collected thru dog vests & donation jars.
-The current locations and dates are listed on our EVENTS page.
+Donations are collected at all events from guests.
+Locations and dates are listed on our website and Facebook Events page.

-Foster Homes – If interested, or need more information, please refer to the Foster Home Guidelines & Application, found on our website under the VOLUNTEER tab.
+Foster Home Team – If interested, or for more information, please refer to the Foster Home Application, found on our website Volunteer tab.

 Tell us about yourself: